Tag: 1950 Seoul Recapture, 9/22-9/25

 From Japan to Korea

-Samuel Bundles, Jr., discusses being shipped to Japan and being assigned to a Medical Company.
-He recalls waiting two or three months before arriving in Pusan, Korea, and eventually working at a hospital ninety miles from Seoul.
-Drafted to play baseball during college, he recounts how he played second base on a baseball team during his downtime to entertain troops.
+Samuel Bundles, Jr., discusses his experience of being deployed to Japan and being assigned to a Medical Company.
+He recalls waiting two or three months before arriving in Pusan, Korea, and eventually working at a hospital that was located ninety miles away from Seoul.
+He recounts how he played second base on a baseball team during his downtime to entertain troops.

 Sterling N. McKusick